uuuuju/Handwritten_Digits_Classifier/README.md

 https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits

 Each datapoint is a 8x8 image of a digit.
+The images attribute of the dataset stores 8x8 arrays of grayscale values for each image.
+The target attribute of the dataset stores the digit each image represents.